 Can Braces Fix an Overbite?

 Self-ligating brackets have tiny doors that close over the archwire, holding it against the teeth but allowing the archwire to slide.
-This eliminates the need for elastics and for the frequent office visit they require.
+This eliminates the need for elastics and for the frequent office visits they require.
 The self-ligating brackets also have less friction, which makes the braces more comfortable.

 Can Invisalign Fix an Overbite?